Data Science and Machine Learning Internship ...

 Many Data Scientists will be in a hurry to get to the machine learning stage, some either entirely skip exploratory process or do a very minimal job.
 This is a mistake with many implications, including generating inaccurate models, generating accurate models but on the wrong data, not creating the right types of variables in data preparation, and using resources inefficiently because of realizing only after generating models that perhaps the data is skewed, or has outliers, or has too many missing values, or finding that some values are inconsistent.

 In our Trip example, without a prior exploration of the place you will be facing many problems like directions, cost, travel in the trip which can be reduced by EDA the same applies to the machine learning problem.
-To master your skills, enroll in Edureka’s python certification program and kickstart your learning.
+To master your skills, enroll in Edureka’s Data Science with Python Couse certification program and kickstart your learning.